Worldbuilding/kaztron/22/index.md

 {% include note.html content="Setting up a copy of KazTron is outside the scope of this manual.
 For any inquiries, you can get in touch with us via [Reddit modmail](https://www.reddit.com/message/compose?to=%2Fr%2Fworldbuilding&subject=KazTron&message=I%27m%20writing%20to%20you%20about%20KazTron.%0D%0D%3CType%20your%20comments%20here%3E) or the #meta channel of our Discord server." %}

 {% include important.html content="KazTron is designed for use on one Discord server at a time.
-It is not possible to invite it to other servers: you would need to host it yourself on a separate bot account." %}
+It is not possible to invite it to other Discord servers: you would need to host it yourself on a separate bot account and on your own server/VPS." %}

 ## How to use KazTron commands